DEbinger/DEbinger-Resume/app/index.md

 ##### Janruary 2017
 - Created a game that loads pop ups in intervals/set timeouts to a workstation on screen.
 Once the ad has fully resolved it will crash your work station and plug it's product for good measure!
 - Implementated Phaser scripting functionality for the game.
-- Developed a working game in a high pressure situation under a small window of a 48 hour deadline.
+- Developed a working game in a high pressure situation within the small timeframe of a 48 hour deadline.

 ## Professional Experience